-The following time schedule for this ITN will be strictly adhered to, however the Board reserves the right in it's sole disretion to alter the timeline below to:
+The following time schedule for this ITN will be strictly adhered to, however the Board reserves the right in its sole disretion to alter the timeline below to:

 Action Date

+ITN Issued.
+December 12, 2017

-Notice of issuance of ITN is published in Florida Administrative August 23, 2017
+Notice of issuance of ITN is published in Florida Administrative December 13, 2017

 Register.

-ITN Issued.
-August 23, 2017

-Written requests for clarification from prospective Respondents August 29, 2017 no later
+Written requests for clarification from prospective Respondents December 20, 2017 no

-about the ITN are due to Board. than 12:00 Noon, Eastern
+about the ITN are due to Board. later than 12:00 Noon,

+Eastern Time

+Board responds to written requests for clarification about the ITN December 22, 2017

+on the Vendor Bid System (VBS)

+Callan Manager Questionnaire January 10, 2018, no later

+than 12:00 Noon, Eastern

 Time

-Board responds to written requests for clarification about the ITN September 1, 2017

-on the Vendor Bid System (VBS)

-Deadline for Notice of Intent to Respond September 5, 2017

-Deadline for Submission of data into Callan Associates database September 22, 2017 no

-later than 12:00 Noon,

-Eastern Time

-Deadline for written responses to the ITN to be received at the September 22, 2017, no
+Deadline for written responses to the ITN to be received at the January 17, 2018, no later

-Board headquarters. later than 12:00 Noon,
+Board headquarters. than 12:00 Noon, Eastern

-Eastern Time
+Time

 All responses publicly opened at Board headquarters.
-September 22, 2017 at
+January 17, 2018 at 2:00

-2:00 PM, Eastern Time
+PM, Eastern Time

-Meeting for Validation of Evaluator Scoring at the Board November 2017
+Meeting for Validation of Evaluator Scoring at the Board February - March 2018

 headquarters

-Negotiation Period November 2017-
+Negotiation Period February - March 2018

-December 2017

-Negotiation Vote (Public Meeting) December 2017
+Negotiation Vote (Public Meeting) March 2018

-Notice of Intent to Award December 2017
+Notice of Intent to Award March 2018

-Anticipated Contract Effective Date February 2018
+Anticipated Contract Effective Date April 2018